ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/retrieve.rst

 Retrieve All Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve all Indicators, use the following query:
+Send the following request to retrieve data for all Indicators:

 .. code::